dannsam/xenko-docs/manual/particles/shapes.md

 ## Trail

-Trails are identical to ribbons except that they are not camera-facing, but fixed in 3D space.
+Trails are identical to ribbons except that they don't always face the camera; they're fixed in 3D space.

 For more information, see [Ribbons and trails](ribbons-and-trails.md).